ClaytonSeabaughGH/buzzline-03-seabaugh/README.md

 python3 -m producers.json_producer_seabaugh
 ```

-What did we name the topic used with JSON data?
-Hint: See the producer code and [.env](.env).

-## Task 4.
+## :camera: Task 4.
 Start a JSON Consumer
 Consumers process streaming data in real time.

 In VS Code, open a NEW terminal in your root project folder.
-Use the commands below to activate .venv, and start the consumer.
+Use the commands below to activate .venv and start the JSON consumer.

 Windows:
 ```shell